 Log in and out whenever you want from any Internet-connected computer.
 When you log back in, we'll take you to the exact place you left off.
 Compare that to driving to and from class.

 There will be a final online exam, but don't worry—you can take it as many times as you need and review the course material as much as you want.
-Once you pass the test and complete your in-car driving lessons, we'll mail your Certificate of Completion within 1 business day.
-Shipment by USPS First Class Mail is free, but you can always upgrade the delivery method.
+Once you pass the test and complete your in-car driving lessons, we'll email your Certificate of Completion within a few days, but you can always get instant delivery for an additional fee.

 Please note that any parent enrolling a student in Oklahoma Parent-Taught Drivers Education must download the PTDE packet to apply as a Parent Instructor before starting the course.